netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Match MPLS Headers

-The ACLs could be used to create rules to match MPLS fields on a packet. {{!RFC8519}} does not support such function.
+The ACLs can be used to create rules to match MPLS fields on a packet. {{!RFC8519}} does not support such function.

 # Examples {#sec-examples}